 School-based support

 Each school has an Employability Hub.
-This can connect you to opportunities such as work placements, internships, and team projects.
+You can connect to work placements, internships, and team projects.

 Careers help within your school